-There is no argument that in 2016 we are witnessing electronic music live through somewhat of a “back-to-basics” movement highlighted by the growing resurgence in popularity of real house and techno.
+There is no argument that in 2016, when this article was first written, we were witnessing electronic music live through somewhat of a “back-to-basics” movement highlighted by the growing resurgence in popularity of real house and techno.
 But how different were things back in the day, before dance and electronic music became a worldwide multi-billion dollar industry?

 Our new #TBT series will seek to give readers a glimpse of what it was like to have stepped on some of the most iconic dance floors of the past.
 The idea is to provide a window through photos and videos, and to allow you to draw the lines that make up the differences and similarities between then and now.
 Perhaps, for a smaller percentage of you, this will also be a welcome voyage down memory lane.